IMT-Project-LTS-SR/MRUNet-for-MODIS-super-resolution/README.md

 |  DCMN                      |  25.05  | 0.71 | 0.61 |
 |  **Multi-residual U-Net**  |  28.40  | 0.85 | 0.39 | (ours)

+## 4. Result visualization

+You can find the notebook as well as the instruction for the benchmarking visualization in the folder *Visulization benchmark*.
+The notebook provides functions to plot and benchmark several techniques mentioned in the paper.